Let Me Know (Tamar Braxton song)

-"Let Me Know" is a song by American singer Tamar Braxton, featuring collaborative vocals by American rapper Future.
+"Let Me Know" is a song by American singer Tamar Braxton featuring American rapper Future.
 Epic and Streamline Records released it as a digital download on October 7, 2014.
 Initially promoted as the lead single from Braxton's fourth studio album Calling All Lovers, it was replaced by her 2015 release "If I Don't Have You" and was only included on the record's Walmart deluxe edition.

-Al Sherrod "A-Rod" Lambert, Braxton, and Ericka J. Coulter wrote "Let Me Know", while Harmony Samuels and Tiyon "TC" Mack produced the song.
+The song was written by Braxton, Al Sherrod "A-Rod" Lambert, and Ericka J. Coulter, and produced by Harmony "H-Money" Samuels.
 It is a R&B ballad, with lyrics revolving around the need for communication within a relationship.
 It samples the chorus of American singer Aaliyah's 1994 cover of The Isley Brothers' single "(At Your Best) You Are Love" (1976).

 Critical response to "Let Me Know" was positive; several critics praised Braxton's vocals, specifically her whistle register.
 It peaked at number four on the Bubbling Under Hot 100 Singles Billboard chart; the single also appeared on the Hot R&B/Hip-Hop Songs and R&B/Hip-Hop Airplay Billboard charts.
 Braxton directed the song's music video, which featured her in various outfits.
 It received positive feedback from critics.

 Background and release

-"Let Me Know" was written by Al Sherrod "A-Rod" Lambert, Tamar Braxton, and Ericka J. Coulter, while it was produced by Harmony Samuels and Tiyon "TC" Mack.
-Mack was also the track's engineer, with Jaycen Joshua handling mixing and Gene Grimaldi serving as the mastering engineer.
+In addition to production, Mack was also the track's engineer, with Jaycen Joshua handling mixing and Gene Grimaldi serving as the mastering engineer.
 Ryan Kaul and Maddoxx Chhim provided additional support as assistant engineers.
 Jamia Nash sang background vocals.
-The single includes guest vocals by American rapper Future.
 After recording her parts of the song, Braxton said that she "felt [Future] should be on it" and had her manager Vincent Herbert set up the collaboration.

 Epic and Streamline Records released the song as a digital download on October 7, 2014.
 It was initially promoted as the lead single from Braxton's fourth studio album Calling All Lovers, but was later replaced by the 2015 track "If I Don't Have You" as its lead single.
 The Walmart deluxe edition of the album includes the song as a bonus track.
 In a 2017 interview, Braxton said that radio stations refused to play "Let Me Know" because it included a rapper.
 According to her, radio stations had requested a version without Future for airplay.
 Due to the experience, she said that she would never release a hip hop song in her future career.